thomas-vadakkan-codon/footfalls/README.md

 ***2. Simple log:***
 - Logs all data during every run.
 - Useful for footfall analysis.
-- All the details of every person going in, coming out, and remaining inside can be seen un the details.txt file
+- All the details of every person going in, coming out, and remaining inside can be seen in the details.txt file

 ## References
 - SSD paper: https://arxiv.org/abs/1512.02325